algolia/shopify-seo/README.md

 ### Logger

 The script logs all the requests to Shopify in a  `shopify_api.log` file located in the `/log` folder.
 This file might get pretty big if the script is run often.
-If you want to stop logging the requests, comment the line `38` of the `bin/init.rb` file.
+If you want to stop logging the requests, comment the line `ActiveResource::Base.logger = Logger.new('log/shopify_api.log') ` of the `bin/init.rb` file.